(Disclosure: Some of the links below may be affiliate links)

-This sounds like a great alternative to buying physical gold directly.
+Buying through a platform is a great alternative to buying physical gold directly.
 If you want to buy some significant quantities, this could be a very good way.

 3. Invest in precious metal accounts

-The second way to invest in Gold is to open a precious metal account in a bank.
+The second way to invest in gold is to open a precious metal account in a bank.

 Many large banks offer metal accounts.
-So, instead of having CHF or USD in your account, you have grams of some metal, such as Gold or silver.
-You can buy and sell Gold from your main account at the bank.
+So, instead of having CHF or USD in your account, you have grams of some metal, such as gold or silver.
+You can buy and sell gold from your main account at the bank.

-It is a straightforward way to invest in Gold.
+It is a straightforward way to invest in gold.
 It is probably the easiest.
 And it is volatile.
 You can quickly sell and buy metals from your account.
-It is also much safer than storing the actual Gold at home.
+It is also much safer than storing the actual gold at home.